2009 Sikkim Legislative Assembly election: Schedule of election

+Parties Contested

 Results

-Government formation

 The SDF went from strength to strength and this time won even the single seat that had eluded them in 2004.
 With a clean sweep of all 32 seats in the state, Chamling was sworn in for his fourth consecutive term as Chief Minister by Governor B.P.
 Singh at the Gangtok Raj Bhawan on May 20, 2009.
 This Government included Neeru Sewa and Tilu Gurung who became the first ever women Cabinet ministers in Sikkim.